-Please sign up here for notices about the new site I am launching on Rim Chung’s One Fly methods.
-I have been asked “What rod is Mr. Chung’s current favorite?,” on this blog.
-This will be the subject of a soon-to-be released article and a chapter in the book that I am in the works of publishing about his fishing methods.
+I have often been asked “What fly fishing rod is Mr. Chung’s current favorite?,” on this blog.
+This will be the subject of an entire chapter in a soon-to-be released book that I am in the works of getting published publishing about Rim’s RS2 fly and his fishing methods.
 The short answers are that a Sage TXL 0710- #0 Line and the Sage LL 2-weight in 7’9”, are Rim Chung’s all-time favorites.
 He also fancies several of the Winston rods, such as the Boron III and then Winston Air 8’6” both in 3 weight.
+He also still often fishes the Winston Boron IIx (3 weight, 8’6″, 4 piece), as being a slightly different light-weight travel type rod which was a predecessor to the Winston Air.

-Personally, while Rim will never claim to have a favorite rod, I love the Winston Air 8’6” 3 weight the most of the many rods of Rim’s that I have used and my all time favorite before that was the Winston WT 9′ 3-weight rod, and I exclusively fish his methods of nymphing.
-My wife likes the SageLL 3 weight 8’9” rod, as it’s a little stiffer and easier to cast.
-Not surprisingly the 389LL became legendary in mid-90s, which many dry fly anglers also bought based on Gary LaFontaine’s suggestion.
-Rim owns one as well as his beloved 279LL.
+Personally, while Rim will never claim to have a favorite rod, I love the Winston Air 8’6” 3 weight the most of the many rods of Rim’s that I have used and my all time second favorite is the Winston WT 9′ 3-weight rod.
+I exclusively fish Rim’s methods of nymphing.
+My wife and daughter like the SageLL 3 weight 8’9” rod, as it’s a little stiffer and easier to cast.
+Not surprisingly, I later learned that the 389LL became legendary in mid-90s, which many dry fly anglers also bought based on Gary LaFontaine’s suggestion, which we were unaware of at the time our local shops offered them as the latest in the Sage line-up.
+Rim owns a 289LL, as well as his beloved 279LL.

 Asking him which is his favorite rod used to be an easier question for him to answer, with a few suggestions, but now the usual response is something along the lines of “Well, that is a lot like asking a man about his favorite woman when he has the pleasure of so many to choose from, as it becomes hard to compare.
 One might be in love with each one for what it represents and offers, without comparison to the others.”

-I’ll attempt to let you in on an advance glimpse behind the invisible veil to catching more fish with his ultra-light weight fly fishing methods here, which is the real secret, not just the gear, but having light weight gear is very important.
+I’ll attempt to let you in on an advance glimpse behind the invisible veil to catching more fish with his ultra-light weight fly fishing methods here, as his method is the real secret, not just the gear or his flies, but having light weight gear is very important to the success of his method.

 Mr. Chung has been fly fishing since the glass and bamboo rod era, when these rods were the only choices available to anglers.
 Many times, he has emphasized to me the importance he places on light weight equipment.
 And, he is not the only one to focus on this important aspect of nymph fishing, as light weight lines and tippet provide a lot of advantages to the nymph fisherman, and to use those properly, you need light rods and finely adjustable reels.